Last Updated on January 28, 2024 by Carrie Stephens

-- Rodents: They can harm eggs, chicks, and small adult parrots.
+- Rodents: They can take eggs and kill chicks and small adult parrots.

-A parrot’s most dangerous predators are found in the sky.
+A parrot’s most dangerous predators are in the sky.

 Parrots are exceptional fliers that can soar over long distances and take to the air with impressive speed.
-However, they don’t have the same maneuverability or speed as hawks and eagles.
+They don’t have the same maneuverability or speed as hawks and eagles.

-The type of raptor that hunts parrots depends on the parrot’s size.
-Smaller birds, like parakeets and parrotlets, are most likely to fall prey to raptors.
+The type of raptor that hunts parrots depends on the bird’s size.
+Smaller parrots, like parakeets, will most likely fall prey to raptors.
 Meanwhile, larger parrots like macaws are less vulnerable.

-Their ability to fly gives parrots an advantage over non-flying mammals.
-However, some still manage to catch them.
-Big cats, snakes, and monkeys can still:
+Their ability to fly at speed gives parrots an advantage over non-flying mammals.
+Some birds of prey still catch them.
+Big cats, snakes, and monkeys can:

-- Snatch parrots when they land for food or water
+- Capture parrots when they land to get food and water.

 Predators That Eat Parrots